SNESFAN/mustard-game-switcher/readme.md

 Once you've completed this, make sure to save your configuration (`Configuration File -> Save Current Configuration`)

+(Optional script (tested on 11.2 only) included in Task Toolkit to toggle replacing history with GameSwitcher) Main Menu > APPLICATIONS > Task Toolkit > Toggle GameSwitcher-History Automatic reboot required

+Main Menu > History - is replaced with Gameswitcher until Toggle GameSwitcher-History is re-ran Main Menu > Configuration > General Settings > Device Startup > History (B to save) - game switcher starts on poweron

+Updates will likely kill this function, if you replace history with GameSwitcher ensure to toggle off/rerun task (restore history) prior to running an update

 # Controls:

 If you followed the configuration guide, you can now open games from the GameSwitcher by pressing `A`, and close them by pressing `MENU + Start`.